SE-UP/RSE-UP/chapters/welcome.md

 # Welcome

-Welcome to our interactive online textbook on Research Software Engineering!
+Welcome to this interactive online textbook on Research Software Engineering!

 This book was created by us, the Software Engineering Group at the University of Potsdam, as reference material for our semester-long class on Research Software Engineering.
 The contents are assembled from different sources.
 As main source the fantastic online textbook [Research Software Engineering with Python](https://third-bit.com/py-rse/) by Irving et al. was used.
 We have incorporated, adjusted, expanded and rearranged its contents, and added some additional chapters and sections on topics like: